 - The Court can dispense with consent if “the welfare of the child requires consent to be dispensed with” or the parent cannot be found or is incapable of giving consent.

 The Court must also consider that making a Placement Order is better for the child than not doing so.

 - The Local Authority will be the applicant.

 - The respondents will be each parent who has parental responsibility for the child or a guardian of the child.
-This will include any person in whose favour a Residence Order under the Children Act 1989 is in force in relation to the child.
+This will include any person in whose favour a Child Arrangements Order is in force in relation to the child.